EquiformerV2: Improved Equivariant Transformer for Scaling to Higher-Degree Representations: Background

 \subsection{Equiformer}

-Equiformer~\cite{equiformer} is an $SE(3)$/$E(3)$-equivariant GNN that combines the inductive biases of equivariance with the strength of Transformers~\cite{transformer, vit}.
+Equiformer~\citep{equiformer} is an $SE(3)$/$E(3)$-equivariant GNN that combines the inductive biases of equivariance with the strength of Transformers.
 First, Equiformer replaces scalar node features with equivariant irreps features to incorporate equivariance.
 Next, it performs equivariant operations on these irreps features and equivariant graph attention for message passing.
-These operations include tensor products and equivariant linear operations, equivariant layer normalization~\cite{layer_norm} and gate activation~\cite{3dsteerable,painn}.
+These operations include tensor products and equivariant linear operations, equivariant layer normalization~\citep{layer_norm} and gate activation~\citep{3dsteerable}.
 For stronger expressivity in the attention compared to typical Transformers, Equiformer uses non-linear functions for both attention weights and message passing.
-Additionally, Equiformer incorporates regularization techniques common in Transformers applied to other domains, e.g., dropout~\cite{dropout} to attention weights~\cite{gat} and stochastic depth~\cite{stochastic_depth} to the outputs of equivariant graph attention and feed forward networks.
-Please refer to the Equiformer paper~\cite{equiformer} for more details.
+Additionally, Equiformer incorporates regularization techniques commonly used by Transformers, e.g., dropout~\citep{dropout} to attention weights~\citep{gat} and stochastic depth~\citep{drop_path} to the outputs of equivariant graph attention and feed forward networks.